-The City had \$6,687,235 in CDBG entitlement funds and estimated \$912,765 in program income available to fund activities in the 2022 program year.
-The City also had on hand CDBG funds that had been allocated during prior program years.
-The total expended for activities, administration and planning was \$16,738,555.52.
-There was \$4,006,000.95 in CDBG-CV funds available during the program year; \$1,161,282.66 was expended in 2022, totaling \$3,217,109.71 expended in total for CDBG-CV activities, administration and planning.
+The City had \$6,727,557 in CDBG entitlement funds and \$643,104 in program income available to fund activities in the 2023 program year.
+The City also had on hand CDBG funds that had been allocated during prior program years, including CDBG-CV.
+The total expended for activities, administration and planning was \$13,437,918, of which \$5,398,827 was expended for CDBG-CV.

-The City had \$1,978,232 in current program year HOME entitlement funds, \$215,607 in program income available for activities in the 2022 program year.
+The City had \$1,902,401 in current program year HOME entitlement funds, \$594,595 in program income available for activities in the 2023 program year.
 The City expended HOME funds that had been allocated during prior program years.
-The City expended a total of \$338,225 during the program year.
+The City expended a total of \$1,832,353 during the program year.
 Funding was used to pay for eligible expenses directly associated with administration of the HOME program and reimbursement for HOME eligible project-related expenses for one multi-family new construction rental properties.
-All funding reported as expended reflects only draws from the City's Treasury account completed during the program year, June 1, 2022 through May 31, 2023.
+All funding reported as expended reflects only draws from the City's Treasury account completed during the program year, June 1, 2023 through May 31, 2024.
 All program income funding contributions are evaluated on a slightly different time period to allow for pooling ahead of the program year, as such program income is evaluated on a March 16 - March 15 time frame.
-Remaining funds will be carried over into program year 2023 and expended on projects currently under construction and those implemented in the new program year.
+Remaining funds will be carried over into program year 2024 and expended on projects currently under construction and those implemented in the new program year.

 The City was awarded \$6,789,929 in HOME-ARP funds.
-The City was required to submit a HOME-ARP plan in order to access these funds.
 The City's HOME-ARP plan was approved by HUD in May 2023.
 No expenditures were made for the HOME-ARP program during the program year.